 Using composite alarms can reduce alarm noise.
 You can create multiple metric alarms, and also create a composite alarm and set up alerts only for the composite alarm.
 For example, a composite might go into ALARM state only when all of the underlying metric alarms are in ALARM state.

-Go to CloudWatch Alarm and select any 2 alarms. if you created a Metric alarm and a Anomaly Detection alarm, choose those.
+Select any 2 alarms.
+(If you created a Metric alarm and a Anomaly Detection alarm, choose those.)

 ALARM("Metric_Alarm_Test") OR ALARM("AD_Alarm_Test")